0xaB26/pic18f452/README.md

 Project 5 : Traffic light :
 Using three leds (Red = 60 s, Green = 30 s, Yellow = 5 s) and Control them via the Pic18f452.
 The timing can be changed by changing the Timer0 value.

+Project 6: ASCII Character Display

+This project involves displaying ASCII characters, specifically the alphabet from A to Z, using a 14-segment display.
+With 26 alphabetic characters in mind, the project incorporates buttons where each button corresponds to two letters, selected by toggling a switch.

 ## Important Notes:
 Code Modification: